mpagnoulle/BoCiMa/README.md

 # BoCiMa
-Management of home boiler and associated circulators
+Management of home boiler and associated circulating pumps.